-The last couple of weeks I’ve observed Even on several separate occasions in close dialogue with Anders Braathen of Smalhans and Stian Floer of Hitchhiker.
+In the last couple of weeks, I’ve observed Even on several separate occasions in close dialogue with Anders Braathen of Smalhans and Stian Floer of Hitchhiker.
 I knew they were up to something, and last week the final piece of the puzzle was revealed.
-Even has teamed up with Anders, Stian and Tom Victor Gausdal of Strand restaurant.
-Together they’ve created the company Lava and Sentralen will be their first big project.
+Even has teamed up with Anders, Stian, and Tom Victor Gausdal from Strand restaurant.
+Together, they’ve created the company Lava Oslo and restaruant Sentralen will be their first big project together.
 Sentralen will be a house for culture and innovation located in the majestic old building of Christiania Sparebank from the 1800s, in Øvre Slottsgate in Kvadraturen.

 The guys have leaked fragments of information about Sentralen for a year.
-Yesterday I had a chat with them to get the facts straight, though.
-Even Ramsvik explained that the main restaurant of Sentralen will serve lunch and dinner and can host more than 100 guests.
+Yesterday, I had a chat with them to get the facts straight.
+Even Ramsvik explained that the main restaurant of Sentralen will serve lunch and dinner and can host more than one hundred guests.
 A big à la carte menu will feature Nordic and continental food made with local, high-quality ingredients.
 Similar to the style at Smalhans this will be unpretentious food, served on big platters meant to be shared.
-26-year-old Mads Andre Hansen will be the head chef.
-He has previously worked for Tom Victor at Strand for two years, and most recently as sous chef at restaurant Tango in Stavanger for three years.
+The 26-year-old Mads Andre Hansen will be the head chef.
+He has previously worked for Tom Victor at Strand for two years, and most recently as sous chef at Tango in Stavanger for three years.

 The Winter Garden and Gullbaren